Change ur engine Oil-Do it urselfOne of the simplest and easiest methods to keeping your car in good

 counter-clockwise.
 If you can not twist it off with your hand, your

-local AutoZone or auto parts
+local AutoZone or

 store will have a cheaply priced special tool that will help you remove